guitargnarr/jobtrack/REBRAND_ULTRATHINK.md

 2. Upgrade the design
 3. Write professional README
 4. Write professional LinkedIn post
-5. Make it god damn cool
+5. Make it exceptionally cool

 **Or pick a different name from the options above.**